White wine: White wine as an ingredient

 White wine is regularly used as an ingredient.
 Its acidity balances well with fat, taking away excess heaviness.
 This acidity also refines the meat or fish and it helps to break down the fibres of the meat to make it tender.
 The role of white wine is similar to that of lemon juice used under the same conditions: once verjuice also fulfilled this function.
 The vinegar combines acidity with a burning sensation that gives recipes where it is used a bittersweet side characteristic.

 As a means to balance the fat, white wine is involved in the preparation of sauces such as ravigote sauce, béarnaise sauce, marinara sauce, etc. The drippings of cooking juices is also a role that white wine can be used in; made with a sweet white wine and giving a sour-sweet or sweet-salt sauce.
 In cheese fondue the liveliness of dry white wine is balanced with the fat of the cheese.
 The freshness of the wine as a table drink contrasts the heat of the fondue.

 In marinades its power to soften the protein fibre is used.
 Sometimes it can even happen in cooking such as in Italian-style tuna carpaccio.

 White wine is also used as a wetting agent for slow cooking.
 In this type of dish it combines the flexibility of the meat and balances the fat from the sauce.
-It plays this role in the case of cabbage, baeckeoffe or risotto, and in the gravy in the preparation of white meat as in osso buco or blanquette de veau (veal stew), Chicken with morels and its variants, Chicken à la comtoise and Yellow coq au vin, rabbit or with charcuterie such as diots and tripe.
-It can also be used to prepare fish and seafood dishes such as pôchouse with Burgundy wine, monkfish stew, Flounder stew, mussels in white wine, or a Seafood Pot-au-feu.
+It plays this role in the case of cabbage, baeckeoffe or risotto, and in the gravy in the preparation of white meat as in osso buco or blanquette de veau (veal stew), chicken with morels and its variants, chicken à la comtoise and yellow coq au vin, rabbit or with charcuterie such as diots and tripe.
+It can also be used to prepare fish and seafood dishes such as pôchouse with Burgundy wine, monkfish stew, flounder stew, mussels in white wine, or seafood pot-au-feu.

 A common rule by gourmets is to serve at table the same wine that has been used in cooking.